-Victims of sexual abuse at Mac Hall can prove negligent hiring or supervision if they establish the following four elements:
+Victims of sexual abuse at Mac Hall can prove negligent hiring or supervision of a child sexual predator if they establish the following:

 - The employee was unfit to carry out the job duties needed to fulfill their responsibilities at the center per their hiring contract or job description;

-- Los Angeles County knew or should have known that the employee was incompetent or worse;
+- Los Angeles County knew or should have known that the employee was unsuitable, incompetent, or worse;

 - The employee sexual abused a resident; and

 - The sexual abuse resulted in physical or emotional damages to the resident.

 Our sexual abuse attorneys will demonstrate that your suffering would not have happened if the defendants had upheld their duty of care and taken reasonable steps to prevent abuse.